abelkalavadakken/MatchX-HFT/docs/architecture.md

 ---

-**The clean interface/implementation separation ensures maintainability while delivering institutional-grade performance.**
+**The clean interface/implementation separation ensures maintainability while delivering institutional-grade performance.**  # or any minor change